LukeTatarsky/PasswordVault/README.md

 - Never run on a compromised or shared system.
 - Use a long, unique master password
 - Backup a copy of the encrypted vault regularly
+- Warning: JSON exports contain passwords in plaintext and must be protected appropriately.